Graham Seed

-Graham Seed (born 12 July 1950, in London) is an English actor.
+Graham Seed (born 12 July 1950 in Godalming) is an English actor.

 Education

-Seed was educated at Charterhouse School, an independent boarding school in the market town of Godalming in Surrey, followed by RADA in London.
+Seed was born on 12 July 1950.
+He was educated at Charterhouse School, an independent boarding school in the market town of Godalming in Surrey, followed by RADA in London.

 Career

-Seed is best known for his role playing Nigel Pargetter in the BBC radio series The Archers from 1983 until January 2011, although actor Nigel Carrington briefly played the role when Seed took a break in the late 1980s.
+Seed is best known for playing Nigel Pargetter in the BBC Radio series The Archers from 1983 until January 2011, although actor Nigel Carrington briefly played the role when Seed took a break in the late 1980s.
 Seed appeared in the well-known "Is it on the Trolley?" sketch, alongside Victoria Wood (its author) and Duncan Preston in the series Victoria Wood: As Seen on TV.

 After his character's death in The Archers in 2011, Seed played himself as the villain in a Radio 4 pantomime who plans to bring down Radio 4 by releasing the Pips, but ultimately falls to his death whilst retrieving a banner, paralleling his Archers character.
 In addition to The Archers, Seed has appeared in the TV soap operas Brookside (1995–97, as Dick Thornton), Coronation Street (1981, as a solicitor) and Crossroads (1985–88, as Charlie Mycroft).